samtools/htsjdk/README.md

 ### Meaning of the Htsjdk version number
 We encourage downstream projects to use the most recent htsjdk release in order to have access to the most up to date features and bug fixes.
 It is therefore important therefore to make upgrading to newer versions as easy as possible.
 We make a best effort to adhere to the following principles in order to minimize disruption to projects that depend on htsjdk:
 * Avoid making breaking changes whenever possible.
 A breaking change is one which requires downstream projects to recompile against the new version of htsjdk or make changes to their source code.
-These include both binary incompatiblities and source incompatibilites.
+These include both binary incompatibilities and source incompatibilities.
-* Deprecate and provide new alternatives instead of removing exising APIs.
+* Deprecate and provide new alternatives instead of removing existing APIs.
 * Document breaking changes in the release notes.
 * Provide clear instructions for upgrading to new API's when breaking changes/ deprecations occur.
 * Provide explanations for the rare cases when functionality is deprecated or removed without replacement.